canonical/yarf/docs/how-to/organising-a-test-plan-for-a-specific-output-format.md

-# Organizing a test plan for a specific output format
+# Organising a test plan for a specific output format

 ```{note}
 This guides assumes the reader has the knowledge of how to write tags and metadata in Robot Framework.